kevaleb/marthamadeit/_products/dolman-top.md

     measurement_description:
 ---

-This Dolman is a Slim Fit Top.
-Loose through the arms and chest and fitted through the body.
+This Dolman is Staple Top.
+You can choose between two fits: Regular Fit Which is Loose through the arms and chest and semi fitted through the body.
+Or Loose fit with a Hi/Low Tunic Hem option.
 Can be made Shirt or Tunic Length, and any Sleeve Length.